Our doctoral policy

 Sorbonne University educates doctors who hold positions of responsibility in all socio-economic sectors.
 They help provide answers and solutions to the main challenges of tomorrow's world, are stakeholders in public and private decision-making and belong to an active global alumni network.

 The doctoral charter

 The doctoral charter defines the values applied by Sorbonne University to doctoral training as well as the rights and obligations of the participants of this training, in particular in terms of the conditions of monitoring and supervision.
 It guarantees scientific excellence and defines the principles of the doctoral Program as well as the relations between all the main stakeholders.
 It applies to all stakeholders of the doctoral course at Sorbonne University.
-At the end of the admission process, it is signed by the doctoral student, the thesis director and the co-director if applicable, the director of the research unit and the director of the doctoral school.
+At the end of the admissions process, it is signed by the doctoral candidate, the thesis director and the co-director if applicable, the director of the research unit and the director of the doctoral school.

 The preparation of a doctorate is part of a defined personal and professional project.
-The doctoral student benefits from a high level of training combined with professional research experience aimed at mastering transferable scientific and technical skills.
+The doctoral candidate benefits from a high level of training combined with professional research experience aimed at mastering transferable scientific and technical skills.
 A personal project conducted in a collective environment, the doctorate involves the creation of new knowledge in line with the rules of research ethics and scientific integrity; its open dissemination helps enlighten citizens, public authorities and society as a whole.

 Thus, doctoral courses at Sorbonne University encourage:

 - international openness to ensure the development of intercultural skills, the ability to evolve and think in an international and multicultural environment;